WHO indicates critical phase of pandemic could end this year

-The acute phase of the covid-19 pandemic could end as early as 2022, predicts the World Health Organization (WHO).
+The acute phase of the Covid-19 pandemic could end in 2022, predicts the World Health Organization (WHO).
 For that, recommend the experts of the United Nations agency, countries should not be left “with their arms crossed”.
 They need to fight vaccine inequality, apply adapted restrictions and not belittle Sars-CoV-2’s ability to adapt.
-In this sense, the omicron variant cannot be seen as the last variant of the coronavirus or as responsible only for milder forms of the disease, they warn.
+In this sense, the Ômicron variant cannot be seen as the last variant of the coronavirus or as the only responsible for milder forms of the disease, they warn.

 “We can end the acute phase of the pandemic this year, we can end Covid-19 as a global health emergency (the highest alert level),” declared Tedros Adhanom Ghebreyesus, director general of the institution, yesterday, during the opening of the WHO executive committee, which meets weekly in Geneva.
 According to him, more egalitarian vaccination coverage is an essential condition for the exit from the health crisis.